Kmart: Animal welfare concerns

 In 2012, Mercy for Animals, a non-profit organization working against cruelty to farmed animals, conducted an investigation at Christensen Farms, a pork supplier to Kmart, Walmart and Costco, obtaining hidden-camera footage of pigs confined in small gestation crates and cruelty to piglets.
 In response, Kmart announced it would begin requiring its pork suppliers to phase out gestation crates.

 Racing sponsorships

 Kmart was a prominent sponsor in NASCAR and the now-defunct CART series.
-They were a longtime sponsor of Newman/Haas Racing, owned by actor Paul Newman and former racer Carl Haas.
-Their CART drivers included Nigel Mansell and the father-son duo of Michael and Mario Andretti.
+The retailer was a longtime sponsor of Newman/Haas Racing, owned by actor Paul Newman and former racer Carl Haas.
+Its CART drivers included Nigel Mansell and the father-son duo of Michael and Mario Andretti.
 Michael Andretti and Mansell won championships under Kmart sponsorship in 1991 and 1993, respectively.
 When Michael Andretti moved to Formula One in 1993, Kmart sponsored his McLaren for the season.
-The store also sponsored the NASCAR-sanctioned Kmart 400 at Michigan and North Carolina Speedway.
+The company also sponsored the NASCAR-sanctioned Kmart 400 at Michigan International Speedway and North Carolina Speedway.
 Lake Speed garnered Kmart's first win in NASCAR in 1988 at the Darlington Raceway.
-Kmart sponsored three-time champion Darrell Waltrip in 1999 and 2000, his last two full-time seasons.
-Most recently, in NASCAR, the store sponsored Boris Said's #60 No Fear Ford Fusion in 2006.
+Kmart sponsored three-time champion Darrell Waltrip in 1999 and 2000 during his last two full-time seasons.
+Most recently, in NASCAR, the company sponsored Boris Said's #60 No Fear Ford Fusion in 2006.